elcomtik/ansible-role-init/README.md

 Role Variables
 --------------

-ssh_user: ansible 	#by default ansibel.
-Set it if you need
+ssh_user: ansible 	#by default ansible.
+Set it if you need\
+\
+ssh_keys_path: "/files/ssh-keys"	#by default /files/ssh-keys\
+\
 ssh_keys: 		#by default empty.
-Must be defined, should by path or url of pubkey file. also can by list of multiple keys
+Must be defined, should by path or url of pubkey file. also can by list of multiple keys\

 Dependencies
 ------------